gsakkas/rite/README.md

 we don't expect the expression size feature to produce a very intuitive explanation.

-If you've been following the FASTER path, you may need to first train a decision tree with:
+If you've been following the FASTER path, you may need to first extract the op+context+type feature set and train a decision tree with:

 ``` shellsession
 $ python learning/trees.py decision-tree data/fa15/op+context+type data/sp14/op+context+type